MdSaifAli063/Login-Register-UI/README.md

 - Commit changes: git commit -m "Improve form validation and focus states"
 - Push and open a PR

-## 📄 License

-This project is provided as-is for personal or commercial use.
-If you need a specific license (e.g., MIT), add a LICENSE file and update this section accordingly.

 ## 🙏 Acknowledgements

 - Icons: Boxicons